mehjabin16/PS-Website/README.md

-## This is a prototyping website of IUTPS
+## This is a demo website of IUTPS

 ### Usage